 Even so, potty training infuriates even the mellowest mom and most delighted dad – plainly put, it’s sort of crappy.
 This is where knowing a few potty training tips helps.
 These might not guarantee a diaper-free existence, but they’re a good start.
 Yep, urine luck when you try the following:

-There are two wonderful things that come with toddlerhood: a) your child is willing to fetch things for you (a can of soda or the remote control) and b) they understand bribery.
+There are two wonderful things that come with toddlerhood: a) your child is willing to fetch things for you (a can of soda or the remote control) and b) they are motivated by rewards.
 The latter is handy with toilet training.
 A jar of jelly beans or M&Ms goes a long way.
 Still, beware of manipulation: your child pretending to go in order to get the goods.
 Thus, reward when they actually do something – pay only by the drop or plop.

 Often, kids look at regular toilets as if they’re monsters determined to swallow them whole.
 Using a child sized toilet fixes this fear – if it has cartoon characters, that’s even better.
 For a fast cleanup, consider lining the toilet with coffee filters.
 Just don’t use them to make coffee afterwards.